mozilla/fireblocks/README.md

 ### Running

-Run `npm run start` in the root directory of this repository.
+Run `npm start` in the root directory of this repository.
 This will run the extension in a new Firefox window.
 This allows for hot reloading of the extension when you make changes to the code.

+### Building

+Run `npm run build` in the root directory of this repository.
+This will create a zip file in the `web-ext-artifacts/` directory.

 ## Debugging
 There are two aspects to debug.